C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/scale-cardano-community-hubs/campaign-brief.md

 hide_feedback: true
 description: "How do we encourage Local Community Hubs to drive adoption and awareness of Cardano in the next 6 months?"
 ---
-How do we encourage Local Community Hubs to drive adoption and awareness of Cardano in the next 6 months?

 {{< youtube nJkH2MtPhX8 >}}

 Fund Size: **$350,000 USD paid in Ada**